-Available from most online bookstores and the following distributors:
+Available from most online bookstores and United Library Services.
+Click here to order signed copies from the author.

 Prince Pierrot Rudolphe IV used to live the pampered life of a star, travelling across the country in a silver coach.
 Now the champion agility dog lives the adventurous life of an abandoned stray, travelling on four paws through the dusty streets of a small prairie town.

 And he travels with three new friends; Dare, the terrier that nothing can scare; Mouse, the bug-addicted, fainting Chihuahua; and Mew, the pup who thinks she's a cat.
 Together, they call themselves the Prairie Dogs, their mission to have fun and stay out of trouble.

 Too bad trouble comes looking for them.
 There's the wild and vicious wolf-dog who roams the countryside looking for prey.
 There's the gun-happy exotic animal rancher who thinks Pierre killed his prized peacocks.
 There's the Great Dane who's looking for revenge against those four little thieves who keep stealing his supper.
 And the roughneck Bull Dogs think a dog with Pierre's brains belongs in their pack, in spite of that sissy haircut.

 Quick wits and quick feet keep the Prairie Dogs one step ahead of disaster until the night a friend's life is in danger.
 Only the Prairie Dogs can save him, but to do so they must venture deep into the heart of the Bull Dogs' territory.
 And the Bull Dogs aren't the only dangers lying in wait for them in the prairie night . . .